 Financially supporting oneself is a process.
 This process requires time, life experience, and money.
-At the end of the day, most individuals do wind up finding their way and settling into a routine which works for them.
+At the end of the day, most individuals do wind up finding their way and settling into a routine which works for them, and we're always here to help.
 However, living within one's means and having a comfortable amount of funds stashed aside always has merit.
 You can never go wrong by following these steps.